Frequently Asked Questions

 When will the winners receive the prizes?

-Individual prizes will be handed out to students and parents on specific dates (to be announced) during lunch time at the GLC.
+Individual prizes will be handed out to students on specific dates (to be announced) during lunch time at the GLC.
 For any given week, the donation must be received by Sunday in order to guarantee that the student's name is on the donated list.

 For the Class and Grand prizes, the winning classes will receive their prizes in December before the end of the year.